Marcholio/mage-bot/README.md

 ## External dependencies

-I needed to fork [quora-api](https://github.com/CodeDotJS/quora-api) because it was no longer being developed and it was broken.
+I had to fork [quora-api](https://github.com/CodeDotJS/quora-api) because it was no longer being developed and it was broken.
 The same thing I had to do with [nodejs-text-summarizer](https://github.com/anpandu/nodejs-text-summarizer) since there was some bug with its dependency.